FaraTheVisionaryAnalyst/niyyahly-product-analytics/documentation/ENGAGEMENT_NEXT_STEPS.md

 This allows the analysis to distinguish between:

 1. User has personality information
-2. Personality information is available to the system
-3. Personality information was actually used
+2. Personality information was actually used
-4. Mood information was available
-5. Mood information was actually used
+3. Mood information was actually used
-6. The resulting prompt was personalized
+4. The resulting prompt was personalized
-7. The user saved the resulting journal

-This instrumentation would remove the current ambiguity between having an MBTI profile and actually receiving a personalized prompt.

 ---

 ## Primary Success Metric

 The primary success metric should be a sustained post-activation engagement measure.

-The recommended primary metric is:
+A strong candidate is:

 **Percentage of activated users active across all four post-activation periods.**

-The four periods are:

-- Days 1–7
-- Days 8–14
-- Days 15–21
-- Days 22–30

 This metric captures whether users continue returning throughout the 30-day period rather than simply returning once.

 Supporting metrics can include:

 - Active journal days
 - Longest journal streak
-- D1/D7/D14/D30 retention
+- D1/D7/D14/D30 milestone retention

 ---

-## Product Priorities

-Based on the current analysis, there are two immediate product opportunities.

-### 1. Improve activation

-The largest early funnel loss occurs before users reach the core reflection experience.

-The priority is therefore to improve the transition from onboarding into the first meaningful reflection experience.

-### 2. Improve sustained engagement

-Once users activate, engagement is substantially stronger than among users who do not activate, but sustained usage remains limited.

-The 30-day engagement analysis shows:

-- Average active journal days: 4.67
-- Median active journal days: 5
-- 17.6% of activated users reached at least 7 active days
-- 1.5% reached at least 10 active days
-- Median longest streak: 1 day

-This suggests that increasing repeat usage and consistency is a more useful product goal than simply optimizing one-time return behavior.

----

-## Decision Framework for the Next Experiment
+## Decision Framework

-If personalized prompts produce a meaningful improvement in sustained engagement:
+If personalization produces a meaningful improvement in sustained
+engagement:

 → Continue investing in personalized reflection.

-If personalization improves prompt interaction but does not improve sustained engagement:
+If activation improves but sustained engagement does not:

-→ Investigate whether the prompt experience is engaging in the moment but does not create a strong reason to return.

-If personalization does not improve engagement:

-→ Reconsider the personalization mechanism, the relevance of the personality/mood inputs, or the broader reflection experience.
+→ Focus on the quality and relevance of the reflection experience rather than onboarding alone.

-If activation remains the dominant bottleneck:
+If neither activation nor engagement improves:

-→ Prioritize getting more users into the first meaningful reflection experience before optimizing later-stage personalization.
+→ Reconsider the underlying value proposition or onboarding design.

 ---

-## Current Limitations
+## Current Limitation

-All data in this analysis is synthetic.

-The onboarding cohort comparison provides evidence of an association between the variant experience and stronger post-activation engagement, but does not by itself establish causality for a specific feature.
+The current synthetic dataset provides evidence that the variant is associated with stronger activation and post-activation engagement.

-The personalization comparison is observational because users were not randomly assigned to personalized versus non-personalized experiences.

-The non-personalized group is also substantially smaller than the personalized group:

-- Personalized: 901 users
-- Not personalized: 106 users

-Therefore, the personalization result should not be used to claim that personalized prompts increase or decrease engagement.

-The current dataset also does not directly record whether personality or mood information was actually incorporated into the generated prompt.

-A future randomized experiment with explicit personalization instrumentation is therefore required to test the personalization hypothesis directly.
+It does not provide sufficient instrumentation to attribute that improvement specifically to personality + mood personalization.

+Therefore, the next experiment should directly randomize personalization exposure and measure its effect on sustained engagement.